Chaudhary Lal Singh: Controversy

-In 2018 he attended a rally in support of the accused rapists in the Kathua Rape and Murder case.
+In 2018 he was accused of supporting of the accused rapists in the Kathua Rape and Murder case.
 Singh defended his attendance at the rally, stating that he was there to "defuse the situation".
 Nonetheless, Singh resigned as a result of the controversy.
+He stood by his demand of CBI enquiry for justice to the victim and held large rallies for this demand.